 Emmius completed his education in 1578 and started his first job in 1579.
 He was appointed rector of the Latin school in Norden, the same school he had attended as a pupil from 1565 to 1570.
 He remained there for nine years, but had to leave because the presence of a Calvinist rector in a Lutheran school was a source of friction.
 In 1588 he was offered the position of rector at the Latin school in Leer, a job he held for five years.
 During both these rectorships, he continued working in academia.
 In 1592, he finished the first ten books of his life’s work, the Rerum Frisicarum Historia (History of Frisia; see slide 2).

 During his years in Groningen, Emmius asserted himself as a historian with a strong awareness of historical truth, a position that set him apart from the academic establishment of that time.
 Famous contemporary historians such as Suffridus Petrus (1527-1597), Bernardus Furmerius (1542-1616) and Andreas Cornelius (15??-1589) all wrote histories and chronicles based on fables and legends originating in the late-medieval period and their own 16th century.
-In 1588, Andreas Cornelius claimed that he had found a new source passed down orally from the old to the young, from generation to generation.
+In 1588, Andreas Cornelius claimed that he had found a new source passed down orally from generation to generation.
 Though technically nothing but hearsay, Suffridus Petrus gratefully received these ‘new’ facts and used Cornelius’ source to fill in the gaps in his Frisian history.